Voting: Referendums

-A-voters again, with the clear advantage of 40%, logically vote for Candidate A. B-voters, split exactly in half.
-Each B-voter decides to vote negatively against their least favourite candidate, with the reasoning that this negative vote allows them to express approval for the two other candidates.
-C-voters also decide to vote negatively against Candidate A, reasoning along similar lines.
-Candidate B is the winner with 0 votes.
-Enough negative votes were cast against Candidate B's opponents, resulting in negative totals.
-Candidate A, despite having polled at 40%, winds up with -5%, offset due to the aggregate 45% of negative votes cast by B and C voters.
-Candidate C ends up with -15%.

 Proxy voting

 Proxy voting is a form of voting in which a registered citizen who can legally vote passes on his or her vote to a different voter or electorate who will vote in his stead.
+This is sometimes confused with liquid democracy.

 Anti-voting

-In South Africa, there is a strong presence of anti-voting campaigns by poor citizens.
-They make the structural argument that no political party truly represents them.
+In South Africa, poor citizens have conducted anti-voting campaigns.
+They made the structural argument that no political party truly represented them.
 This resulted in the "No Land!
 No House!
-No Vote!"
-A campaign that becomes very prominent each time the country holds elections.
-The campaign is prominent among three of South Africa's largest social movements: the Western Cape Anti-Eviction Campaign, Abahlali baseMjondolo, and the Landless Peoples Movement.
+No Vote!" campaign, which was prominent each time the country held elections.
+The campaign was supported by three of South Africa's largest social movements: the Western Cape Anti-Eviction Campaign, Abahlali baseMjondolo, and the Landless Peoples Movement.

-Other social movements in other parts of the world also have similar campaigns or non-voting preferences.
+Other social movements in other parts of the world also have had similar campaigns or non-voting preferences.
 These include the Zapatista Army of National Liberation and various anarchist-oriented movements.

-It is possible to make a blank vote, carrying out the act of voting, which may be compulsory, without selecting any candidate or option, often as an act of protest.
+Some of those who are required to vote merely spoil their vote.
+Others make a blank vote, carrying out the act of voting, which may be compulsory, without selecting any candidate or option, often as an act of protest.
 In some jurisdictions, there is an official none of the above option and it is counted as a valid vote.
 Usually, blank and null votes are counted (together or separately) but are not considered valid.

 Voting and information

 Modern political science has questioned whether average citizens have sufficient political knowledge to cast meaningful votes.
 A series of studies coming out of the University of Michigan in the 1950s and 1960s argued that many voters lack a basic understanding of current issues, the liberal–conservative ideological dimension, and the relative ideological dilemma that are important to understand when making political decisions.
 Studies from other institutions have suggested that the physical appearance of candidates is a criterion upon which voters base their decision.
+Voting advice applications can increase political knowledge enabling to cast informed votes.

 Religious views

 Christadelphians, Jehovah's Witnesses, Old Order Amish, Rastafarians, the Assemblies of Yahweh, and some other religious groups, have a policy of not participating in politics and this extends to voting.
 Rabbis from all Jewish denominations encourage voting and some even consider it a religious obligation.
+The Catholic Church teaches that it is morally obligatory to vote.